 The Enagás Group has established a risk management and control model aimed at ensuring the continuity of the business and the achievement of the objectives of the company in a predictable manner and with a medium-low profile for all of its risks.

-This model allows you to adapt to the complexity of your business activity in a competitive environment globalized, in a complex economic context, where the materialization of risks is faster and with a contagious effect evident.
+This model allows you to adapt to the complexity of your business activity in a competitive environment globalised, in a complex economic context, where the materialization of risks is faster and with a contagious effect evident.
 The model is based on the following aspects:

-- The establishment of a risk appetite framework that is consistent with the stated business targets and the market context within which the company carries out its activities (see details in section E.4); - The consideration of standard risk typologies to which the company is exposed (see details in section E.3); - The existence of governance bodies with responsibilities for overseeing the company's level of risk (see section E.2); - The segregation and independence of the functions of risk control and management at the company, on three lines of "defence"; - The transparency of information supplied to third parties, to guarantee its reliability and accuracy.
-The risk control and management function is articulated around three lines of defence, with differentiated roles and responsibilities, as follows: - 1st line of defence: made up from the organisational units which assume the risks in the ordinary course of their activities.
-They own and are responsible for identifying the risks. - 2nd line of defence: the Risk Department, in charge mainly of ensuring that the risk control and management system works correctly, defining the regulatory framework and approach, and performing periodic monitoring and overall control of the company's risks. - 3rd line of defence: the Internal Audit Department, in charge of supervising the efficiency of the risk controls in place.
+- The establishment of a risk appetite framework that is consistent with the stated business targets and the market context within which the company carries out its activities (see details in section E.4); - The consideration of standard risk typologies to which the company is exposed (see details in section E.3); - The existence of Governance Bodies with responsibilities for overseeing the company's level of risk (see section E.2): - The segregation and independence of risk control and management functions articulated by the Company in three lines of "defence": transparency of the information provided to third parties, guaranteeing their reliability and rigour

+The risk control and management function is articulated around three lines of defence, with differentiated roles and responsibilities.

+These lines are the following:

+- First line of defence: made up from the organisational units which assume the risks in the ordinary course of their activities.
+They own and are responsible for identifying the risks. - Second line of defence: the Sustainability and Risk Department, in charge mainly of ensuring that the risk control and management system works correctly, defining the regulatory framework and approach, and performing periodic monitoring and overall control of the company's risks.

+-Third line of defence: consists of the Internal Auditing Department in charge of monitoring the efficiency of the established risk controls.
-The integral analysis of all risk permits the appropriate control and management thereof, an understanding of the relationships between them and facilitates their joint assessment.
-This is accomplished by taking into account the differences of each type of risk in terms of its nature, handling capacity, risk measurement tools, etc.

-Enagás has established a regulatory framework for risk through the "Risk Control and Management Policy" and the "General Regulations for Risk Control and Management" setting out the basic principles governing the risk function and identifying the roles of the various decision-making bodies and the constituent parts of the risk management system.
+The integral analysis of all risk allows the appropriate control and management thereof, an understanding of the relationships between them and facilitates their joint assessment.
+This is accomplished by taking into account the differences of each type of risk in terms of its nature, handling capacity, risk measurement tools, etc. Enagás has established a regulatory framework for risk through the "Risk Control and Management Policy" and the "General Regulations for Risk Control and Management" setting out the basic principles governing the risk function and identifying the roles of the various decision-making bodies and the constituent parts of the risk management system.
 According to the nature of the events and the triggers, monitored risks are classified as: strategic and business risks, operational and technological risks, credit and counterparty risks, financial and fiscal risks, criminal liability risks, reputational risks and compliance and model risks.

-E.2 Identify the bodies responsible for preparing and implementing the risk management system, including fiscal risks.
+E.2.
+Identify the bodies responsible for preparing and implementing the risk control and management system, including fiscal:

-The main bodies responsible for the Risk Management System and their main functions are:

-Board of Directors
+The main bodies responsible for the Risk Management System and their main functions are: Board of Directors